yaoyx689/Fast-Robust-ICP/README.md

 Authors: [Juyong Zhang](http://staff.ustc.edu.cn/~juyong/), [Yuxin Yao](https://yaoyx689.github.io/), [Bailin Deng](http://www.bdeng.me/).

-This code is protected under patent.
-It can be only used for research purposes.
-If you are interested in business purposes/for-profit use, please contact Juyong Zhang (the author, email: juyong@ustc.edu.cn).

 This code was written by Yuxin Yao.
 If you have questions, please contact yaoyuxin@mail.ustc.edu.cn.